mlian031/ragable/deploy.md

 ## Step 6: Create GitHub Actions Workflow (`.github/workflows/deploy.yml`)

 This workflow automates the build, push, and deploy process on pushes to the `main` branch.
-It passes necessary build arguments (`--build-arg`) during the `docker build` step.
+It passes necessary build arguments (`--build-arg`) during the `docker build` step and generates a release name using the short commit SHA to avoid exceeding character limits.

 ```yaml
 # .github/workflows/deploy.yml